dodona-edu/dodona-edu.github.io/en/tested/exercise-config/README.md

 ---
 title: Exercise configuration options
-description: "Configuration options for exercises in TESTed"
+description: "Configuration options for exercises with TESTed"
 ---

 # Exercise configuration options

-In addition to the [general configuration options](../../references/exercise-config) for programming exercises in Dodona, some specific options for TESTed can be used as well.
+In addition to the [general configuration options](/en/references/exercise-config) for programming exercises in Dodona, some specific options for TESTed can be used as well.

 ## Test suite

 The default location of a test suite for TESTed is a JSON file `plan.json` in the `evaluation` directory of the exercise.
-The optional `testplan` attribute in the `evaluation` block takes an alternative location as a path name relative to the evaluation directory.
+The optional `testplan` attribute in the `evaluation` block takes an alternative location as a path name relative to the `evaluation` directory.

 ```json
 {